 Is all sugar bad?

 Over the past few years our ideas around sugar and fat have changed drastically.
 Suddenly fat has become increasingly trendy, while sugar is demonized.
 I spoke with an ambassador of the popular protein bar Square Bar and she said that the most common comment she gets from unhappy shoppers during grocery store demo’s is “wow that’s a lot of sugar”.
 Let's dig in to what 'sugar' really is.
-Since then, the company has actually come out with a bar that is lower in sugar to meet customer demands.

 What is glucose and fructose?